-Our two previous posts showed how prospect theory in behavioral economics explains why so many gambled on Trump, and why the artificial intelligence and decision theory expert Eliezer Yudkowsky thinks that this was a mistake.
+A previous post showed how prospect theory in behavioral economics explains why so many gambled on Trump, and our last post discussed why the artificial intelligence and decision theory expert Eliezer Yudkowsky thinks gambling on Trump is a mistake.
 In a post written the day before the election, Yudkowsky expanded on both themes, providing a simple explanation of how many of the gamblers reasoned:

 Life (in Alabama, let’s say) used to be good.
 Then it got worse.
 So something is going wrong.
 Something must be making life in Alabama worse than it used to be a couple of decades earlier.
 Some malevolent force is pushing life in Alabama away from its natural default state of goodness.

 Then it would be wise to do something, anything, differently.
 Like whacking your malfunctioning microwave with your hand, in hopes that you shake loose whatever component is in a rare state of malfunctioning, and the microwave goes back to its default state of working correctly.

 On this perspective, most possibilities … are pretty good … So if life … seems bad, there must be some unusual factor that’s forcing things to go poorly … In which case there’s a lot to be said for overturning the table and doing *anything* except more of what you’re currently doing … The most important thing you need in a President is that they not be part of the same malevolent structure that has repeatedly punched you in the nose.